larslarsen/go-ipfs/README.md

 - core/builder.go add a DNSResolver to the build config to pass into startOnlineServices
 - core/bootstrap.go add `DoneChan` to the bootstrap config which is closed when the inital bootstrap finishes.
 This is in place of blocking for the initial bootstrap.
 - core/commands/swarm.go Change the `swarm` `peers` output to []string from a private struct.
 The access control on the struct made the return unusable otherwise.
+- core/commands/ipns.go Initialize NewNameSystem with a NewDNSResolver().
 - core/coreunix/add.go AddWithContext function modified to use CIDv1.

+Finally, we've had to patch go-multiaddr to handle CIDv1 in the /ipfs/ addr strings.
+We'll try to get this merged into the main repo.